sylv/marver/README.md

   - iOS would will be hard
   - Would be totally cool though
   - This would make more sense once marver gets file upload capabilities
+- Fine-tune CLIP to better handle the images it is likely to encounter
+- Allow `+` and `-` in queries, for example `apple -device` would search for apples, not apple devices.
+- Completion service should have a way to wait before running highly similar metadata extraction requests.
+That way you can verify the first is accurate before it does 1,000+ more.